‘Moonlight’ Writer, Star Reflect on Oscar-Nominated Gay Drama’s Wild Ride to Oscars

 “A year ago I’m in a dorm room hanging out with my friends, inviting them over, now I’m shaking Meryl Streep’s hand,” Jerome said with a chuckle.

 Jerome plays Kevin, a bisexual teenager who forms a bond with the film’s central character.
-He filmed his part in twelve days.
+He filmed his part in 12 days.

 “We put everything we had into it,” he said.
 “The set was small.
 The crew was small.
 It was so intimate.
 Going to the Oscars was never in our head.”